IMMM-SFA/tell/doc/source/user_guide.rst

 Using these two datasets in combination, **tell** reverse engineers the counties that each BA likely operated in within a given year.
-In addition to being completely objective and reproducible, this method overcomes the limitations described above because it allows more than one BA to be mapped to a single county and also allows the geolocation of BAs to evolve over time. **tell** maps BA service territory annually from 2015-2019.
-The results of that mapping are contained in the .csv files below and are summarized graphically in the map.
+In addition to being completely objective and reproducible, this method overcomes the limitations described above because it allows more than one BA to be mapped to a single county and also allows the geolocation of BAs to evolve over time. **tell** maps BA service territory annually from 2015-2020.
+The results of that mapping are summarized graphically in the map below.
 The spatial extent of each BA in 2019 is shown in the link for each BA in the table above.

 .. image:: _static/Overlapping_Balancing_Authorities_Map.png
    :width: 900